johankasperi/argon-osm-occlusion/README.md

   * `altitude`: Float.
 Altitude (in meters) above the ellipsoid of the added buildings.
 Default 0.
 Optional.
   * `radius`: Float.
 The radius (in meters) of the bounding circle.
 All buildings within this radius from the longitude/latitude coordinate will be added to the scene.
 Default 500.
 Optional.
   * `name`: String.
 Name of this feature group.
 Default null.
 Optional.
+  * `levels`: Fallback for the "building:levels" property.
+Many buildings in OSM don't have any "building:levels" property reported.
+And it's this property who determines the height of the three.js objects added to the scene.
+Read more at [Key:building:levels](http://wiki.openstreetmap.org/wiki/Key:building:levels).
+Default 3.
+Optional.
 * `callback`: Function.
 Callback returning either error or the id of the created feature group.
 Optional.
 Example:
 ```javascript
 argonOsmOcclusion.add({